-A student: PH11/12-1 develops and evaluates questions and hypotheses for scientific investigation PH11/12-2 designs and evaluates investigations in order to obtain primary and secondary data and information PH11/12-3 conducts investigations to collect valid and reliable primary and secondary data and information PH11/12-4 selects and processes appropriate qualitative and quantitative data and information using a range of appropriate media PH11/12-5 analyses and evaluates primary and secondary data and information PH11/12-6 solves scientific problems using primary and secondary data, critical thinking skills and scientific processes PH11/12-7 communicates scientific understanding using suitable language and terminology for a specific audience or purpose PH11-8 describes and analyses motion in terms of scalar and vector quantities in two dimensions and makes quantitative measurements and calculations for distance, displacement, speed velocity and acceleration PH11-9 describes and explains events in terms of Newton's Laws of Motion, the law of conservation of momentum and the law of conservation of energy PH11-10 explains and analyses waves and the transfer of energy by sound, light and thermodynamic principles PH11-11 explains and quantitatively analyses electric fields, circuitry and magnetism
+PH11/12-1 develops and evaluates questions and hypotheses for scientific investigation PH11/12-2 designs and evaluates investigations in order to obtain primary and secondary data and information PH11/12-3 conducts investigations to collect valid and reliable primary and secondary data and information PH11/12-4 selects and processes appropriate qualitative and quantitative data and information using a range of appropriate media PH11/12-5 analyses and evaluates primary and secondary data and information PH11/12-6 solves scientific problems using primary and secondary data, critical thinking skills and scientific processes PH11/12-7 communicates scientific understanding using suitable language and terminology for a specific audience or purpose PH11-8 describes and analyses motion in terms of scalar and vector quantities in two dimensions and makes quantitative measurements and calculations for distance, displacement, speed velocity and acceleration PH11-9 describes and explains events in terms of Newton's Laws of Motion, the law of conservation of momentum and the law of conservation of energy PH11-10 explains and analyses waves and the transfer of energy by sound, light and thermodynamic principles PH11-11 explains and quantitatively analyses electric fields, circuitry and magnetism

-Sport, Lifestyle & Recreation Studies
+Sport, Lifestyle and Recreation

 Syllabus Syllabus Task 1: Task 2: Task 3:

-Outcomes Component Athletics Games and Sports Yearly Exam
+Outcomes Component Athletics Games and Sports Yearly

-lack Weight Training Application 1
+Weight Application 1 Examination

-V Invasion Game
+Invasion Game

 Date: Date: Date:

 Term 1 Term 2 Term 3

-Week 9 Week 8 Week 9/10
+Week 11 Week 7 Week 9/10

 Outcomes: Outcomes: Outcomes:

-1.1, 1.3, 2.3, 3.3 1.1, 3.1, 4.1,4.4 1.1,1.3,1.5,2.3,
+1.1,1.3,2.3, 3.3 1.1, 3.1, 4.1,4.4 1.1,1.3,1.5,2.3,

 3.1,3.3,3.5,4.3

 TASK WEIGHTINGS

-Knowledge and
+Knowledge and F00/ 150/ 150/ 20%

-understanding of 50% 15% 15% 20%
+understanding of course content 50% 15% 15% 20%

-course content

 Skills in critical

-thinking,

-research, 50% 15% 15% 20%
+thinking, research, 50% 15% 15% 20%

-I ĺ

 analysing and

-analysing and communicating
+communicating

+TOTAL 100% 30% 30% 40%

-- 1.1 applies the rules and conventions that relate to participation in a range of physical activities - 1.2 explains the relationship between physical activity, fitness and healthy lifestyle - 1.3 demonstrates ways to enhance safety in physical activity - 1.4 investigates and interprets the patterns of participation in sport and physical activity in Australia - 1.6 describes administrative procedures that support successful performance outcomes - 2.1 explains the principles of skill development and training - 2.2 analyses the fitness requirements of specific activities - 2.3 selects and participates in physical activities that meet individual needs, interests and abilities - 2.5 describes the relationship between anatomy, physiology and performance - 3.1 selects appropriate strategies and tactics for success in a range of movement contexts - 3.2 designs programs that respond to performance needs - 3.3 measures and evaluates physical performance capacity - 3.6 assesses and responds appropriately to emergency care situations - 4.1 plans strategies to achieve performance goals - 4.4 demonstrates competence and confidence in movement contexts - 4.5 recognises the skills and abilities to adopt roles that support health, safety and physical activity
+- 1.1 Applies the rules and conventions that relate to participation in a range of physical activities. - 1.3 Demonstrates ways to enhance safety in physical activity. - 1.5 Critically analyses the factors affecting lifestyle balance and their impact on health status. - 2.3 Selects and participates in physical activities that meet individual needs, interests and abilities. - 3.1 Selects appropriate strategies and tactics for success in a range of movement contexts. - 3.3 Measures and evaluates physical performance capacity. - 3.5 Analyses personal health practices. - 4.1 Plans strategies to achieve performance goals - 4.3 Makes strategic plans to overcome the barriers to personal and community health. - 4.4 Demonstrates competence and confidence in movement contexts.